alexch/codelikethis/public/lessons/javascript_intro/express_intro_and_server_basics.md

 # Cool!
 What Does That Mean?

-Javascript was not built for server side coding and so it is very hard to write a working server using vanilla JavaScript, so we use a library to extend JavaScript's functionality to make server side codeing easy.
+Javascript was not built for server side coding and so it is very hard to write a working server using vanilla JavaScript, so we use a library to extend JavaScript's functionality to make server side coding easy.

 Unlike some libraries Express doesn't force you to write your code a certain way, meaning it looks alot like the JavaScript you're used to.